robenkleene/design-references/blender/blender-graph-editor.md

 ### Types

+Right-click a handle and choose a type under `Handle Type`, or hit `V` with the handle selected.

 - `Free`: Moving a handle does not move the opposite handle
 - `Aligned`: Moving a handle keeps the handles in a straight line